whosonfirst/go-whosonfirst-browser/README.md

 3. Make sure you pass an `Accept: image/png` header when you request the PNG rendering.

 3a. **Or:** make sure you specify a `Origin Custom Headers` header in your CloudFront origin settings (specifically `Accept: image/png`)

-4. If you add another image (or binary) handler to this package you'll need to repeat steps 1-3 _and_ update the `BinaryContentTypes` dictionary in [server/lambda.go](server/lambda.go) code accordingly.
-Good times...

 ## Docker